enblacar/SCpubr-book/docs/19-PathwayActivityPlots.md

 ## Use non-symmetrical color scales

-If one wants to just plot a continuous color scale for the Feature plots and the Geyser plots, this can be achieved by using `symmetrical_scale = FALSE`.
+If one wants to just plot a continuous color scale for the Feature plots and the Geyser plots, this can be achieved by using `enforce_symmetry = FALSE`.

 ```r